Migrate CDB MySQL data

 Available in VPC

-Sqoop (SQL to Hadoop) is a tool that supports efficient data transfer between relational databases and Hadoop.
+SQL to Hadoop (Sqoop) is a tool that supports efficient data transfer between relational databases and Hadoop.

-You can import the data saved in RDBMS to HDFS for analysis in HDFS, and also export the analysis results to RDBMS.
-You can also send the data to HDFS, Hive, HBase, Accumulo, etc.
+You can import data stored in RDBMS to HDFS for analysis.
+Conversely, you can export analysis results to the RDBMS, and you can also transfer data to HDFS, Hive, HBase, and Accumulo.

-This guide introduces the method for migrating the data of NAVER Cloud Platform's Cloud DB for MySQL to Cloud Hadoop using Sqoop.
+This guide introduces how to migrate data from NAVER Cloud Platform's Cloud DB for MySQL to Cloud Hadoop using Sqoop.

 Preparations